FRACerqueira/PromptPlus/docs/input.md

 - ```csharp
   InitialValue(string value)
   ```
-  -  Initial value for input.
+  -  Initial value for input.If IsPassword = true , the InitValue method will be ignored.

 - ```csharp
   Default(string value)
   ```
   - Default value for input.
 If the input is empty and there is a DefaultValue and the all condition from Validators is true, the return will be DefaultValue
+  - When there is a default value, the InitValue method will be ignored and replaced by the default value
 - ```csharp
   IsPassword(bool swithVisible)
   ```